 Cleaning Up The Cluster

-To delete your instances and disks and go back to zero, use the gcloud compute instances delete
+To delete your instances and disks and go back to zero, use the gcloud compute instances delete command:

 CAUTION: This will delete all your instances, disks and data on your machines.
 Use this only if you want to get rid of everything and start from scratch.